ubco-cmps/data301_course/about/syllabus.md

 ### What if I have dependents that rely on me for care and unpredictable emergencies may arise?

-Let's talk, send me a private message and we can discuss it.
+Let's talk, send me a private message and we can discuss your needs.
 I do not necessarily need to know all the personal details, just a high-level summary of your situation and what you think an ideal solution would be.

 I'm sure we will come to some agreement, generally the earlier you let me know of any special circumstances or accommodation, the more I'll be able to do for you!